 Utopia and Dystopia Information

-Concepts of utopia and dystopia represent imaginary societies in which people live their life either in a perfect environment, governed by the laws that provide happiness to everyone, or in an oppressive society that is ruled by repressive and controlled state.
-Origin of these concepts can be traced to the year of 380BC, when Greek philosopher Plato released his influential political dialogue called “Republic”.
+Concepts of utopia and dystopia represent imaginary societies in which people live their life either in a perfect environment, governed by the laws that provide happiness to everyone, or in an oppressive society that is ruled by the repressive and controlled state.
+Origin of these concepts can be traced to the year of 380BC when Greek philosopher Plato released his influential political dialogue called “Republic”.
 In it, he first postulated the main themes of utopian society and his visions of the perfect Greek city-state that provided stable life for all of its citizens.

 Not all examples of utopian life were set in the theory.
 Some people tried to realize the dreams postulated in the work of several philosophers, and so the age of utopian societies came to life.
 During the 19th century, over a dozen utopian societies were established in the United States, and few of them managed to survive even to today.

 Over the last two thousand years, many philosophers envisioned societies that were governed by the perfect set of systems that would enable its citizens to live peaceful and long lives.
-These utopian visions greatly affected the rise of several political movements in our modern history.
+These utopian visions significantly affected the rise of several political movements in our modern history.

-Authors of mid-20th century were first to envision futuristic societies in which people lived in a repressive and controlled state that only from the outside resembled a Utopia.
+Authors of the mid-20th century were first to envision futuristic societies in which people lived in a repressive and controlled state that only from the outside resembled a Utopia.
 These dark visions of the future represent great vehicle for the investigation of concepts such as individuality, freedom, class distinctions, repression, religion and advanced technology.

 In our modern environment, works of fiction that are focused on the futuristic visions of dark dystopias are common and widespread.
 These visions of futuristic worlds produced some of the most famous novels, movies, comics and music of our time.
 Here you can find out more about them.

-End of 19th century brought the rise of Dystopian thought.
+End of the 19th century brought the rise of Dystopian thought.
 Numerous philosophers and authors imagined the dark visions of the future where totalitarian rulers governed the life of ordinary citizens.
 Their works explored many themes of dystopian societies - repressive social control systems, government coercion of citizens, influence of technology on human mind, coping mechanisms, individuality, freedom of life and speech, censorship, sexual repression, class distinctions, artificial life and human interaction with the nature (and often the consequences of its destruction).

 Some of the earliest and influential works of dystopian fiction can be contributed to the authors H.G.
 Wells (Time Machine), Aldous Huxley (Brave New World) and George Orwell (Nineteen Eighty-Four).
 Their works paved the way to the numerous other authors, who event today manage to envision some new aspect of life in dystopian societies.
-In addition to literature, dystopian themes found its life in many other types of mediums, such as comic books (most notably V for Vendeta, Transmetropoliten, Y: The Last Man and Akira), music, video games (Fallout, Deus Ex and BioShock ) television series (The Prisoner, Dark Angel, Doctor Who and Twilight Zone) and movies (Metropolis, Blade Runner, A Clockwork Orange and Matrix).
+In addition to literature, dystopian themes found its life in many other types of mediums, such as comic books (most notably V for Vendetta, Transmetropolitan, Y: The Last Man and Akira), music, video games (Fallout, Deus Ex and BioShock ) television series (The Prisoner, Dark Angel, Doctor Who and Twilight Zone) and movies (Metropolis, Blade Runner, A Clockwork Orange and Matrix).